DevDasPratap/Js-Devlopment/JS/Interviews/doc.md

 By choosing Express.js, developers can reduce complexity, improve performance, and write clean, maintainable code compared to using the raw HTTP module.

+### How do you resolve merge conflicts in Git?

+Use git status to identify conflicting files.
+Manually edit the conflicting files to keep the desired changes.
+Use git add <file> to mark conflicts as resolved.
+Commit the resolved changes using git commit.